section-engineering-education/engineering-education/content/articles/spring-cloud-k8/index.md

 This tutorial will teach you everything you need to know about Spring Boot micro-services, how to integrate them with Kubernetes, and deploy them on Minikube.

 ### Getting started
-In this tutorial, we'll build a simple agency application that provide services to clients.
+In this tutorial, we'll build a simple agency application that provides services to clients.
 These clients are provided with a way to query the agency services from time to time.
 This project will help us understand a few basic concepts such as:

 - Discovering services using the Spring Cloud K8.
 - How to use Spring Cloud K8 Ribbon for load balancing.